 Years ago while looking around for a new bow, I realized that I was never going to spend the money they were going for.
 Those prices were cheap compared to today.
-So thats when I decided that it was time to go traditional and even start making my own bows.
+So that’s when I decided that it was time to go traditional and even start making my own bows.
+I already had all the essentials such as the best drill press and wood sawing machine in my workshop, so all I had to do was spend a little on wood and other essentials.
 After spending a ton of time online reading and watching how to build bows, I started out with my first one which was a 1 x 4 piece of oak I got from the hardware store.
 That bow was just the beginning.
 I quickly moved up to laminating one piece longbows, trying different shapes and then stepping up again to building takedown bows.
 Here is a step by step build of the last bow I made a few years ago.

 Pictured below is what I started out with.
-Still needed to plane all the laminate and start the riser.
+Still needed to plain all the laminate and start the riser.

 This is the wood that will show up on the limbs.
 It has a thin coat of clear to kinda give ya an idea what the finished product will look like.
 It will be a lot better under that glass.

 This is the design the riser will have.
 This is just a test sample I did today to make sure my jigs were still good.
 The light wood will be walnut and the dark will be ???.
 It will have some red and or white glass between it all as well.

 Was able to get the laminate cut tonight.
 Will get them planed down to size.

 I cut the lams fairly thick so I have plenty of material to work with while planing.